 When: On the last Friday of each month, typically from 9 am to 3 pm.

-The Fashion District contains high-end designer wholesale designer showrooms with end-of-season samples at discounted prices.
+The Fashion District contains high-end designer showrooms with end-of-season samples at discounted prices.
 Pro tip: Come early, bring cash, and keep in mind that most samples come in sizes 2-4.

 How to Get There

 The Fashion District covers more than 100 blocks in Downtown Los Angeles.
-If you’re taking the Metro, hop the Blue Line to San Pedro Station which will take you to the southern edge of the district.
+If you’re taking the Metro, hop the Blue Line to San Pedro Station, which will take you to the southern edge of the District.
 You can also take the D and E lines of DASH routes or use ride-sharing, bike-sharing, or dockless scooter services.
-The area also has hop-on hop-off bus tours and private tours to make the area accessible to every kind of traveler.
+The area also offers hop-on, hop-off bus tours and private tours, making it accessible to every kind of traveler.

 Best Time to Get There